What do we mean?

 When the Re:View (Panopto) block is first added to Moodle it will ask to be ‘provisioned’.
 With a simple click this creates the mirrored folder in Moodle that allows videos to be accessed from within the block, under the Supplementary Recordings heading.
 The other links will take you directly to the Re:View website home page.

 In Re:View you will have a folder that mirrors the name of your Moodle course.
-Videos saved in this folder can be found in the Re:View (Panopto) block under the Supplementary Recordings heading (but will not show those in any sub-folders you may have created).
+Videos saved in this folder can be found in the Re:View (Panopto) block under the Completed Recordings heading .
 There is another unit folder, named in this format Y2021-XX00112, which is SAMIS-linked.
-This is designed to receive recordings from scheduled lecture capture (and as this is not happening in AY 2020/21, this folder should be left empty).
+This is designed to receive recordings from scheduled lecture capture and recordings from this folder should be moved to the Moodle-linked folder.
 Everyone also has a My Folder which is a personal folder space (and includes a sub-folder called Meeting Recordings for Zoom meeting videos).
 If you want others to see the videos from your My Folder space, please move them to a Moodle-linked folder.
 This summary may help.

 You may not want last year’s recordings visible to this year’s cohort but because we re-use Moodle courses each year this is exactly what happens unless you do a spot of housekeeping.
 This process is explained fully in our support pages, as you may find yourself in a number of different scenarios, requiring slightly different archiving approaches.

 There are many ways to create videos (from your smartphone, by converting PowerPoint presentations or using specialist software) but you can also use a Panopto desktop recorder which can be downloaded from the Re:View (Panopto) block or from the Re:View website.
 This allows you to record using your PC or laptop, with the resulting recording uploaded to your Moodle-linked folder.
-If you’re delivering in-person teaching you can also use this tool in teaching rooms to record your session.
+If you’re delivering in-person teaching you can also use this tool in teaching rooms to record your session, or alternatively, Unit Convenors can schedule recordings using the scheduler.

 If you have recorded a video using a tool other than the Panopto desktop recorder, you will need to upload that video to your Moodle-linked folder.
 Navigate to your Moodle-linked folder (via Moodle or directly in the Re:View website) and click the Upload button from the Create drop-down menu.
 The video will process before becoming available (and this can sometimes take a while depending on the number of videos being uploaded at that time, and the file size of your video).